ankraft/ACME-oneM2M-CSE/docs/ACMEScript-functions.md

 - The target server's *url*.
 This is a string with a valid URL.

-- Optional: A quoted list of header fields.
-Each header field definition is a (quoted) list with two values:
-  `(<header name:string> <header value:string>)`
-  If the optional *body* argument is present then this argument must be present as well, ie. with at least an empty list.
+- Optional: A JSON structure of header fields.
+Each header field is a JSON attribute with the name of the header field and its value.
+If the optional *body* argument is present then this argument must be present as well, ie. with at least an empty JSON structure or the *nil* symbol.

 - Optional: The http request's body, which could be a string or a JSON structure.

 The function returns a list: